chillwei/SPINE/README.md

 Gene primers should be same for the same sequence, because no matter what the mutation types we introduced here the fragmentation strategy should always be the same based on the size of the GOI

 # Position arguments
-- Gene start is defined as the position / base number of the first base in the '-1 amino acid' of the first amino acid we want to mutagenize. e.g.  ATGACTGTACCGCAC
+- Gene start is defined as the position / base number of the first base in the '-1 amino acid' of the first amino acid we want to mutagenize. <br />
+	e.g.  ATGACTGTACCGCAC <br />
-	       M  T  V  P  H
+	       M  T  V  P  H <br />
 	      If the DMS starts from amino acid V, the start position should be base number of A in codon ACT (amino acid T)
 - Gene end is defined as base number of the second base in the '+1 codon' of the last codon we want to mutagenize. e.g.  ATGACTGTACCGCAC